wirshingh/Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-using-MITObim-looped/README.md

 SAMPLEDIR_INT=

-Paste full path to the directory that contains the interleaved sequences after the "=".
+Paste full path to the directory that contains the interleaved sequences.

+SAMPLEDIR_BASE=

+Paste full path the project's base directory.
+This is where the results will go.

 -ref name_of_project